 Until 1972, this was the only race that would allow female jockeys to compete.
 Newmarket in 1949 also used a photo finish for the first-ever time in British racing.
 This illustrates how truly innovative Newmarket Racecourse has been for the sport.

 The two courses that make up Newmarket Racecourse each hold a capacity of just over 20,000 spectators.
 The tracks only accommodate flat racing.

 The Rowley Mile Course contains a 1 mile 2 furlong (2km) straight course with minor furrows towards “The Bushes” occurring two furlongs out.

 The penultimate furlong is run downhill before the final furlong returning uphill, forming what is referred to as “The Dip”.
 Races longer than the distance of 1m 2f start on the “Cesarewitch or Beacon” course, which turns right before heading into the straight.

-The July Course, also commonly referred to as the Summer Course is made up of a 1 mile straight, referred to as the “Bunbury Mile”.
-Another dip is formed after 2 furlongs with a long downhill stretch before the course heads back uphill for the final furlong.
+The July Course, also commonly referred to as the Summer Course is made up of a 1 mile straight; It is referred to as the “Bunbury Mile”.
+Another dip is formed after 2 furlongs with a long downhill stretch.
+That’s before the course heads back uphill for the final furlong.

 For races longer than a mile, the course once again starts on the “Cesarewitch/Beacon” course, turning right into the straight.
 The July course, as the name suggests, is used from July and through the summer.

-There is a third course at Newmarket, however it is used once per year as the venue of the Newmarket Town Plate.
+There is actually a third course at Newmarket.
+However it is used just once per year for the running of the Newmarket Town Plate.